 I want to say a huge Thank You to Emma for this interview.

-If you are interested in learning music, please contact Emma Nottage:
+If you are interested in learning music, please get in touch with Emma Nottage:

 The Music Diamond Facebook Group: https://www.facebook.com/groups/themusicaldiamond/